winston86zhu/haas-ewmba/midterm.md

 ### Motivation and fairness

+**halo effect**: The tendency to assume that someone who is good at one thing is good at everything.

+**input bias**: The tendency to overestimate the effort we put into a task.

 Good reward system can be spoiled by perceived unfairness, a lack of attetion and lack of promised delivery.